eflanili7881/AdobeRepackerAndInstallerScript/README.md

     - Currently not unpackable assets are:
       - Creative Suite 4 (CS4)
         - AdobeAfterEffects9All
+          - Caused error
-          - Caused error: On Master Collection, Production Premium and probably on other suites, this package fails and gives permission error about AdobeAfterEffects9ProtectedAll directory inside of unpacked After Effects assets and throws error 1310 (Error writing to file: C:\Program Files (x86)\Common Files\Adobe\Installers\b2d6abde968e6f277ddbfd501383e02\payloads\AdobeAfterEffects9All\program files\Adobe\Adobe After Effects CS4\Support Files\(PCI)\Setup\payloads\AdobeAfterEffects9ProtectedAll\AdobeAfterEffects9ProtectedAll.proxy.xml.
+            - On Master Collection, Production Premium and probably on other suites, this package fails and gives permission error about AdobeAfterEffects9ProtectedAll directory inside of unpacked After Effects assets and throws error 1310 (Error writing to file: C:\Program Files (x86)\Common Files\Adobe\Installers\b2d6abde968e6f277ddbfd501383e02\payloads\AdobeAfterEffects9All\program files\Adobe\Adobe After Effects CS4\Support Files\(PCI)\Setup\payloads\AdobeAfterEffects9ProtectedAll\AdobeAfterEffects9ProtectedAll.proxy.xml.
 Verify that you have access to that directory.) and error 1603 on logs.
+          - Note
-          - Note: I guess it's caused by Windows PATH_MAX limitation.
+            - I guess it's caused by Windows PATH_MAX limitation.
+          - Fix
-          - Fix: Move **program files\Adobe\Adobe After Effects CS4\Support Files\(PCI)\Setup\payloads\AdobeAfterEffects9ProtectedAll\AdobeAfterEffects9ProtectedAll.proxy.xml** to shorter directory on initialization phase.
+            - Move **program files\Adobe\Adobe After Effects CS4\Support Files\(PCI)\Setup\payloads\AdobeAfterEffects9ProtectedAll\AdobeAfterEffects9ProtectedAll.proxy.xml** to shorter directory on initialization phase.
 After initialization phase is done, move AdobeAfterEffects9ProtectedAll.proxy.xml again to it's original directory.
         - AdobeAfterEffects9FCAll
+          - Caused error
-          - Caused error: Unpacked version prevents installation phase to be completed and it throws error 1603 on log (Fatal error occured during installation).
+            - Unpacked version prevents installation phase to be completed and it throws error 1603 on log (Fatal error occured during installation).
+          - Note
-          - Note: On logs, log file says **CustomAction OEMSupportBlindCopy.E35C3ECB_5FDA_49E1_AB1F_D472B7CB90171 returned actual error code 1603 (note this may not be 100% accurate if translation happened inside sandbox)**
+            - On logs, log file says **CustomAction OEMSupportBlindCopy.E35C3ECB_5FDA_49E1_AB1F_D472B7CB90171 returned actual error code 1603 (note this may not be 100% accurate if translation happened inside sandbox)**
+          - Fix
-          - Fix: Move **program files** folder to root of install media while intialization phase.
+            - Move **program files** folder to root of install media while intialization phase.
 After initialization phase is done, move **program files** back to it's original location.
         - AdobeAfterEffects9ProtectedAll
+          - Caused error
-          - Caused error: Package normally unpackable, but it throws error 1603 while initialization phase.
+            - Package normally unpackable, but it throws error 1603 while initialization phase.
 Not on standalone program, but on Master Collection and likely on other suites that contains this package, throws error 1304 about copying file.
 Even if you try to click "Retry", it throws internal error 2350 and unpack fails.
+          - Note
-          - Note: On logs, log file says **CustomAction OEMSupportBlindCopy.E35C3ECB_5FDA_49E1_AB1F_D472B7CB90171 returned actual error code 1603 (note this may not be 100% accurate if translation happened inside sandbox)**
+            - On logs, log file says **CustomAction OEMSupportBlindCopy.E35C3ECB_5FDA_49E1_AB1F_D472B7CB90171 returned actual error code 1603 (note this may not be 100% accurate if translation happened inside sandbox)**
+          - Fix
-          - Fix: Move **Common** and **program files** folder to root of install media folder while intialization phase.
+            - Move **Common** and **program files** folder to root of install media folder while intialization phase.
 After initialization phase is done, move **Common** and **program files** back to their original locations.
               - If you move installer even into root of the filesystem, error 1603 and 1309 still occurs.
                 - But when I inspected location, file is copied, but it still gives this error.
                   - If possible, enable **Local Computer Policy\Computer Configuration\Administrative Templated\System\Filesystem\Enable Win32 long paths**.
                   - So, I guess this error can be ignored if above setting is enabled?
         - AdobeCaptivate4*
+          - Caused error
-          - Caused error: Installation fails with error 1603.
+            - Installation fails with error 1603.
-          - Note:
+          - Note
-          - Fix:
+          - Fix
         - AdobeContribute-PDistiller-mul\de_DE
+          - Caused error
-          - Caused error: Throws error 2715 on unpacking.
+            - Throws error 2715 on unpacking.
-          - Note:
+          - Note
-          - Fix:
+          - Fix
             - You can fix this with Orca MSI Editor.
               - Download Orca MSI editor from https://www.technipages.com/downloads/OrcaMSI.zip
                 - If it's deleted, you can download this package from Wayback Machine on https://web.archive.org/web/20240308101549/https://www.technipages.com/downloads/OrcaMSI.zip